-By presenting even a single scenario where an athletic injury exists but pain does not, and adhering to the logical principle of modus tollens (Table 1), any claims that pain is a necessary condition for an athletic injury can be falsified.
-As a result, assertions that pain is a necessary condition for athletic injury are logically untenable.
-Any perceived extremity of the proposed hypothetical, or the inclusion of an exogeneous substance (such as an anaesthetic) to remove the pain, is of no relevance; In fact, this reflects the fundamental strength of the thought experiment, providing a clear example of absolute logic where the conclusion that pain is not a necessary condition for athletic injury deductively follows from the premises.
+By presenting even a single scenario where an athletic injury exists but pain does not and adhering to the logical principle of modus tollens (Table 1), any claims that pain is a necessary condition for an athletic injury can be falsified.
+Indeed, to falsify the claim that all swans are white, only a single black swan is needed, regardless of how many white swans have been observed previously [8].
+As a result, assertions that pain is a necessary condition for athletic injury are logically negated and rendered untenable.
+Any perceived extremity of the proposed hypothetical, or the inclusion of an exogenous substance (such as an anaesthetic) to remove the pain, is of no relevance.
+This reflects the fundamental strength of the thought experiment: a single counterexample is sufficient to falsify a universal claim (refutation by counterexample [8, 10, 23, 51, 55]).
+This provides a clear demonstration of absolute logic where the conclusion that pain is not a necessary condition for athletic injury deductively follows from the premises.
 However, this thought experiment does not end here, as it is still possible that pain is a sufficient condition for an athletic injury to exist.
 To address this, let us consider other scenarios where tissue damage does not exist, but pain does.
 Is it reasonable to consider these scenarios as athletic injuries?
 No, it is not.
 Pain may arise during sports participation for reasons unrelated to athletic injury, for example, medical conditions that are distinct from athletic injuries, such as cancer, angina, blood clots, autoimmune diseases, and neurological disorders.
-To label such conditions as athletic injuries would constitute an unreasonable application of the term that would be inconsistent with existing definitions and uses.
+Labeling such conditions as athletic injuries would result in an unreasonably broad application of the term, effectively categorising almost all medical conditions involving pain during sports participation as injuries.
 Accordingly, the following premises can be set:

 The athlete is experiencing pain due to a medical condition such as a cardiac infarction or neurological disorder.
 The athlete has not sustained an athletic injury.